-PJM does not require generator owners to directly connect to PJM, but leaves this as an option if it enhances the owner's ability to participate in PJM markets and functions.
+PJM does not require Generation Owners to directly connect to PJM, but leaves this as an option if it enhances the owner's ability to participate in PJM markets and functions.
 A generation owner has a number of options with respect to information acquisition and transmission.

-At the most basic level, a generator owner can negotiate data transmission to and from PJM through the local utility or transmission facilities owner.
-This allows the generator owner the flexibility to use already proven and acceptable methods of data transfer to minimize initial startup costs and procedures, while meeting all of the current requirements for providing data to PJM.
+At the most basic level, a Generation Owner can negotiate data transmission to and from PJM through the local utility or transmission facilities owner.
+This allows the Generation Owner the flexibility to use already proven and acceptable methods of data transfer to minimize initial startup costs and procedures, while meeting all of the current requirements for providing data to PJM.
 This basic communication can be supplemented with the use of the Internet-based PJM Tools such as inSchedule and Data Viewer, further expanding the data transfer capabilities between the customer and PJM without a direct connection to PJM.

-A generator owner may decide that direct connection to PJM makes the best business sense, so facilities have been provided to make that connection as simple and cost effective as possible.
-The generator owner that decides to connect directly to PJM will be required to meet requirements determined by the net MW produced and the markets in which the generator owner decides to participate.
+A Generation Owner may decide that direct connection to PJM makes the best business sense, so facilities have been provided to make that connection as simple and cost effective as possible.
+The Generation Owner that decides to connect directly to PJM will be required to meet requirements determined by the net MW produced and the markets in which the Generation Owner decides to participate.